DJanota/git-Redux-19.7/README.md

 GitHub Repo
 Documentation
+Publishing Components to npm
+Create React App doesn't provide any built-in functionality to publish a component to npm.
+If you're ready to extract a component from your project so other people can use it, we recommend moving it to a separate directory outside of your project and then using a tool like nwb to prepare it for publishing.

 Making a Progressive Web App
 By default, the production build is a fully functional, offline-first Progressive Web App.